laplacier/Escape-Room-Code-Dump/ESP-IDF/sample_project/components/twai_can/README.md

 This component can be configured by opening the ESP-IDF Configuration editor and navigating to "Prop CAN Options".

 ## Configuration Options
+### Enable CAN
-**Enable CAN** - TRUE by default.
+TRUE by default.
 This will allow the prop to use CAN, which is the primary method for communicating between props.
 If CAN is disabled, the prop's default game stage will be 1 (Active) instead of 0 (Idle/Disabled) to prevent the prop from being unable to activate.
 You will need to be sure to develop your own method to reset the puzzle upon completion if CAN is disabled.

+### CAN_TX GPIO Pin
-**CAN_TX GPIO Pin** - GPIO 33 by default.
+GPIO 33 by default.
 Can be any unused IO capable pin.

+### CAN_RX GPIO Pin
-**CAN_RX GPIO Pin** - GPIO 32 by default.
+GPIO 32 by default.
 Can be any unused IO capable pin.

+### CAN ID
-**CAN ID** - 1 by default.
+1 by default.
 0 is reserved for the game flow controller.
 Can assign any ID from 1 to 255.
 Each prop must use a unique ID to prevent conflicts on the CAN bus.
 The lowest ID on the CAN bus will have the highest priority when sending the same type of message.

-**CAN operation mode**
+### CAN operation mode
 Receive and Transmit - Normal operation.
 Can send and receive messages on the CAN bus.

 Listen only - Can receive messages on the CAN bus and ACK them, but will not send messages or respond to message requests.

-**Enable prop inheritance**
+### Enable prop inheritance
 Allows the prop to participate in prop inheritance.
 When a device is sent a ping request multiple times without a ping reponse, any prop with this setting enabled will attempt to request to inherit the missing prop.
 If the request is successful, the prop will "inherit" the send/receive responsibilities of the missing prop and mimic their ID.
 This is useful for props that unexpectedly fail or disconnect from the CAN bus during a game to